But did the Village Voice’s aerodynamic bravado provide an accurate assessment? The Cerro Grande fire that nearly charred the

 the lab measured his own house for radio-toxins — and fled.
 The state almost

-evacuated Santa Fe .
+evacuated Santa Fe New Mexico U.S. some high-tech

 firefighting airplanes, and Washington